-Khalil Gibran Muhammad says it's too easy to say Donald Sterling represents the past (Interview)tags: racism
+Khalil Gibran Muhammad says it's too easy to say Donald Sterling represents the past (Interview)Historians in the News

 Khalil Gibran Muhammad, director of the Schomburg Center for Research in Black Culture at the New York Public Library and author of, “The Condemnation of Blackness: Race, Crime, and the Making of Modern Urban America.”
 His great grandfather was Elijah Muhammad, one of the leaders of the Nation Of Islam.
 He tweets @KhalilGMuhammad.

 On his reaction to the alleged Don Sterling comments

 “These are scary comments and just listening to Sterling repeat himself in this clip you just played, my heart fluttered because when he said ‘it does matter,’ it does reflect something about the deeply entrenched nature of the way in which we see people as different in this country — whether it is by race, which is the issue at hand here, or by class.
 And we decide collectively that that’s okay, consistently — not everyone, but in so many thousands of ways.
 As a parent of young children, I am deeply concerned about the implicit bias problem that researchers are bringing to our attention now — something that of course has been in existence for a long time — but being able to point out to people the ways in which they make decisions about the worthiness of individuals and entire groups based on perception is deeply troubling in this time.
 And for our young people who didn’t group up with cross burnings, young people who didn’t grow up hearing prominent politicians defend white supremacy, there is a lot of dissonance between what we’re teaching in our classrooms and the reality on the ground.”

 On the idea that it’s about old white America, not current America